-This is a hassle-free upgrade which allows for a wider and longer footprint, enhancing the trucks off-road capability while still taking advantage of its suspension travel.
+This is a hassle-free upgrade that allows for a wider and longer footprint, enhancing the truck’s off-road capability while still taking advantage of its suspension travel.

-So, the biggest tire recommended for a Ram 1500 with factory stock suspension is: 35” x12.50 on a factory stock rims.
+So, the biggest tire recommended for a Ram 1500 with factory stock suspension is 35” x12.50 on factory stock rims.

-This allows you full wheel lock without any trimming, rub, grinding away body panels or adjustment of suspension components.
-This is a straight bolt on and go tire option with only a speedometer adjustment needed to calibrate the reading.
+This allows you to do a wheel lock without any trimming, rubbing, grinding away body panels, or adjustment of suspension components.
+This is a straight bolt-on-and-go tire option with only a speedometer adjustment needed to calibrate the reading.

 Will 33’s Fit on Stock Dodge Ram 1500?

 The simple answer is, yes.
 As mentioned above, the 35” x12.5 is the biggest wheel you can fit without hampering off-road performance or any body-panel trimming required to make them fit on the stock wheels.

 So with a 33” tire, it will definitely fit provided it has the correct offset to clear the brake calipers.
 The more positive the offset, the closer the inside of the wheel is aligned with the centerline of the tire.

 Below are some measurements to help you understand the differences between a 33” and 35”